During Spring Semester 2020, ISS staff is working remotely and will be available during virtual advising hours or by appointment via Zoom or phone.

 During advising hours, an ISS staff member is available to help with a variety of "quick" questions or tasks such as:

 - answering visa status/immigration questions that require no more than 15 minutes*

-- signing I-20 or DS-2019 visa documents for travel purposes.
+- signing an I-20 or a DS-2019 for travel purposes

 Some examples of when an appointment would be required are discussing:

 - a change of status for you or your dependent

 - any complex situation that involves your visa status

 Appointments may be requested by emailing firstname.lastname@example.org and include a brief description of what you would like to discuss.
 A staff member will respond by email to schedule the appointment and you will have the option to meet via Zoom or phone.

 Please note: we generally require 24 hours notice and do not schedule same-day appointments.
 This is so that we can be best prepared to help you.